 The reward system we use must be used by all people who come into contact with children through the life of the school.
 This could include teachers, teaching assistants, learning support assistants, parent helpers, administrative staff or site staff.
 We feel it is important that positive rewards are applied consistently school wide.
-We want our children to be "showered" with rewards for good behaviour.
+We want our children to be "showered" with rewards for good behaviour to prepare them for a brighter tomorrow.